 Raising standards is the focus of the School Improvement Plan.

-- To raise the standards of attainment in Reading, Writing and Mathematics at the end of every year group so that the percentage at the end of KS2 is at or above national
+To raise the standards in Reading, Writing and Mathematics at the end of every year group so that the percentage at the end of KS2 is at or above national